Eagles belt holiday hits on ‘Philly Special Christmas’ album

 Barwin served as an executive producer.
 The seven-song LP from Vera Y Records also features musicians from The Hooters, Dr. Dog and 98-year-old saxophone player Marshall Allen of Sun Ra Arkestra.

-The recording team brought in a vocal coach Eagles as they made the transition from the huddle to the studio.
+The recording team brought in a vocal coach to assist the Eagles as they made the transition from the huddle to the studio.

 Kelce, who dressed as Mummer during the Super Bowl parade and s ang the national anthem at a 76ers game last season, channeled his inner Bruce Springsteen for the classic “Santa Claus is Coming to Town.”